Looksery

-Looksery is an American software and photography company founded in 2013 by Victor Shaburov and Yurii Monastyrshin.
+Looksery was an American software and photography company founded in 2013 by Victor Shaburov and Yurii Monastyrshin.
 The company is based in San Francisco and owned by Snap Inc. The company developed the Looksery application that does facial modification of photos in real time on mobile platforms.

 The company has offices in the United States and Ukraine.

 History

 Victor Shaburov founded Looksery company in 2013 in San Francisco.
 Shaburov was sponsoring a programming contest in Ukraine, which Yurii Monastyrshin won twice in succession.
 Victor offered him to become a co-founder of the startup.
 In 2014, offices were established in Odesa, Ukraine and Sochi, Russia.
 Later, the company launched a Kickstarter campaign in order to raise funds, and exceeded their fundraising goal.

 In September 2015, Looksery was acquired by Snap Inc. for $150 million, marking the biggest startup acquisition in Ukraine’s history.
 Snapchat used the Looksery technology to launch a new feature, Lenses.